Safety remains top priority for African Airlines with domestic traffic projected to double by 2040

 Currently, 85% of the intra-Africa flights are direct versus 15% connecting.
 Only 21% of the direct flights are operated under 5th freedom traffic rights.

-He highlighted that in collaboration with other stakeholders, including the Airports Council International Africa (ACI Africa) and the African Civil Aviation Commission (AFCAC), AFRAA will be prioritising aviation inter-connectivity and routes development on the continent.
+He highlighted that in collaboration with other stakeholders, including the Airports Council International Africa (ACI Africa) and the African Civil Aviation Commission (AFCAC), AFRAA will be prioritising aviation interconnectivity and route development on the continent.

 Held under the theme, “Strides to Transform Aviation for Development”, AFRAA AGA concluded on Tuesday.